ONSdigital/dp-frontend-upload-prototype/README.md

 ### Spike limitations and considerations

-- The official AWS SDK was not used for this spike as the documentation is difficult to read and does seem idiomatic for the Go language.
+- The official AWS SDK was not used for this spike as the documentation is difficult to read and does not seem idiomatic for the Go language.
 Instead, http://godoc.org/gopkg.in/amz.v1/aws was used, as it was user friendly and well documented.
 - The s3 library can exhibit unexpected behaviour occasionally when handling